Canvas Instructor Guide

 3. Choose the Classic Quizzes option and click Submit.

 4. In the "Details" tab, enter the name of your quiz.
-In the text editor, you can introduce your quiz.
+In the text editor, you can include any important details or files you would like your students to see.

 5. Set the quiz options, which include the following: